Winstons-Discord-Stuff/org-info/README.md

 ## Topics - What do they mean?
 Topics are a way of sorting through my repositories, if you don't wish to see discontinued plugins you can just simply sift out "end-of-life" as a topic.

-* end-of-life - The repository is no longer maintained, however if it breaks or does not behave as expected and someone submits a PR to fix it or attempt to fix it, I will check that it not only works, but performs expectedly.
+* dead - The repository is no longer maintained, however if it breaks or does not behave as expected and someone submits a PR to fix it or attempt to fix it, I will check that it not only works, but performs expectedly.
 If it meets these two criteria, it is likely to be merged.
 * \*-theme - It is a theme, for modded-clients.
 * \*-plugin - It is a plugin, for modded-clients.